 Providers are to bill ForwardHealth their usual and customary charge.
 The usual and customary charge is the provider's charge for providing the same service to persons not entitled to ForwardHealth benefits.

 Element 24G - Days or Units

-Enter the number of days or units.
+Enter the number of units.
 Only include a decimal when billing fractions (e.g., 1.50).
+Refer to the available rounding guidelines.

-Element 24H - EPSDT/Family Plan
+Element 24H - EPSDT/Family Plan (not required)